10 in dog years roughly equals 60 in human years.

 As mentioned above, there are 2 main ways of calculating dog years to human years and vice versa.
 There’s a correct way and an incorrect way.

-Many people believe that one dog year equals seven dog years.
-This assumption likely began in the 1950s, however it’s not the correct way to calculate it.
+Many people believe that 1 dog year equals 7 dog years.
+This assumption likely began in the 1950s, but it’s not the right method of calculating it.

-Although there’s been quite a bit of research since then disproving the 7:1 ratio, that people still believe in it.
-This formula may be based on the belief that dogs live for 10-ish years and humans reach 70 years old, but honestly we don’t know when it started.
+Although there’s been plenty of research since then disproving this ratio of 7 to 1, people continue to believe it.
+The formula could have been based on the assumption that dogs live to about 10 years old and humans up reach 70 years old, but honestly, we’re not quite sure the date it was first introduced.

-Therefore, while the 7 to 1 rule is simple to calculate and remember however, it’s sadly incorrect.
+Therefore, while the 7-1 rule is simple to calculate and remember, it’s unfortunately incorrect.

-The proper method to convert human years to dog years is a bit more complex.
+The best method of converting human years into dog years is more complicated.

-- The first year of a medium-sized dog’s lifespan is about 15 years for humans.
+- The first year of a medium-sized dog’s lifespan is approximately 15 years human.

-- The second year in a dog’s lifespan is equivalent to 9 human years.
+- The second year of a dog’s existence equals about 9 human years.

-- From that point forward each year of a human equals the equivalent of four to five dog years.
+- From that point forward each year of a human equals either four or five dogs years.

 Keep in mind that smaller dogs tend to live longer than bigger dogs.
 Scientists concluded that every 4.4 pounds of body mass reduced a dog’s life expectancy by about a month.